+Looking to volunteer in Fiji?
 As the IVHQ Fiji Program Manager, I’ve visited Fiji a number of times and I’m in daily communication with volunteers prepping to join the program.
-To support future IVHQers in their preparations and to provide some insight into the experiences waiting for IVHQers in Fiji!, I’ve pulled together this list of 10 things volunteers in Fiji should prepare for…
+To support future IVHQers in their preparations and to provide some insight into volunteer projects in Fiji!, I’ve pulled together this list of 10 things volunteers in Fiji should prepare for…

 1. Prepare to experience the real Fiji

 For those who have only experienced Fiji vicariously through the Facebook photos of friends, it’s easy to picture 5-star resorts, tourists lazing by the pool and Instagramable beaches.
 Volunteering in Fiji with IVHQ provides volunteers with the opportunity to engage with locals in their everyday environments, whether it be through teaching and sports education, kindergarten support or working in construction and renovation projects within local schools, communities and villages in Fiji.
 With program fees starting from just $390, experiencing the real Fiji and contributing to sustainable development projects is also significantly less expensive than experiencing the Fiji you see on Facebook.

 2. Prepare to feel like part of the family